 - Now you’ll see two columns.
-Click on Type Key in the left pane and press the Windows Key.
+Click on the Type Key in the left pane and press the Windows key.

 - Now click on OK to select the pressed key.

-- Select Turn Key Off in the right pane and click on OK to save changes.
+- Select Turn Key Off in the right pane and click OK to save changes.

-- Now click on Write to Registry button.
+- Now, click on the Write to Registry button.

-Now you just have to restart your PC or log out and log back in to apply the changes.
-After doing that, Windows Key should be disabled completely.
-To enable Windows Key again, do the following:
+- From here, restart your PC or log out and log back in to apply the changes.

-- Select the desired key from the menu and click on Delete.
+- Start Sharpkeys, select the desired key from the menu to enable the Windows key again and click on Delete.

-- After deleting the key, click on Write to Registry button.
+- After deleting the key, click on the Write to Registry button.

 - Now restart your PC or log off and back on to apply the changes.